MoHowler/MoHowler/README.md

-- I’m @MoHowler, Self taught Javascript Programmer and Website Developer looking for entry job in the indusrty.
+- I’m @MoHowler, full stack developer student. musician and coding fan.
-- Check out my Repository for a variety of projects using HTML, CSS and Javascript.
+- Check out my Repository for a variety of projects.

 <!---